JetBrains/teamcity-documentation/topics/reporting-issues.md

 [//]: # (Internal note.
 Do not delete.
 "Reporting Issuesd267e1133.txt")

 ## JVM Crashes

-On a rare occasion of the TeamCity server or agent process terminating unexpectedly with no apparent reason, it can happen that this is caused by a Java runtime crash.If this happens, the JVM regularly creates a file named `hs_err_pid*.log` in the working directory of the process.
+On a rare occasion of the TeamCity server or agent process terminating unexpectedly with no apparent reason, it can happen that this is caused by a Java runtime crash.
+If this happens, the JVM regularly creates a file named `hs_err_pid*.log` in the working directory of the process.
 The working directory is usually `<[TeamCity server](teamcity-home-directory.md)>` or [`agent home`](agent-home-directory.md)`>/bin`.
-Under Windows when running as a service, it can be other like `C:\Windows\SysWOW64`.
+Under Windows, when running as a service, it can be other like `C:\Windows\SysWOW64`.
 You can also search the disk for the recent files with "hs_err_pid" in the name.
 See also the related Fatal Error Log section in this [document](http://www.oracle.com/technetwork/java/javase/felog-138657.html).
+{product="tc"}

+On a rare occasion of the TeamCity agent process terminating unexpectedly with no apparent reason, it can happen that this is caused by a Java runtime crash.
+If this happens, the JVM regularly creates a file named `hs_err_pid*.log` in the working directory of the process.
+The working directory is usually or [`agent home`](agent-home-directory.md)`>/bin`.
+You can also search the disk for the recent files with `hs_err_pid` in the name.
+See also the related Fatal Error Log section in this [document](http://www.oracle.com/technetwork/java/javase/felog-138657.html).
+{product="tcc"}

 Please send this file to us for investigation and consider updating the JVM for the [server](installing-and-configuring-the-teamcity-server.md#Java+Installation) (or for [agents](setting-up-and-running-additional-build-agents.md#Configuring+Java)) to the latest version available.
+{product="tc"}

+Please send this file to us for investigation and consider updating the [agents'](setting-up-and-running-additional-build-agents.md#Configuring+Java) JVM to the latest version available.
+{product="tcc"}

 If you get the "There is insufficient memory for the Java Runtime Environment to continue.
 Native memory allocation (malloc) failed to allocate..." message with the crash or in the crash report file, make sure to [switch to 64-bit JVM](installing-and-configuring-the-teamcity-server.md#Using+64+bit+Java+to+Run+TeamCity+Server) or reduce the `-Xmx` setting below `1024m`, see details in the [memory configuration section](installing-and-configuring-the-teamcity-server.md#Setting+Up+Memory+settings+for+TeamCity+Server).
+{product="tc"}

 ## Build Log Issues

 While investigating issues related to a build log, we might need the raw binary build log as stored by TeamCity.
-It can be downloaded via the Web UI from the Build Log build's tab: select "Verbose" log detail and use the "raw messages file" link at the top\-right.
+It can be downloaded via the Web UI from the Build Log build's tab: select "Verbose" log detail and use the "raw messages file" link in the upper right corner.

 ## IntelliJ IDEA Inspections